 It does not matter, provided a shared purpose is achieved.
 Look after people, grow them into the experts every organisation needs, and success follows.
 Focus just on the bigger picture, forgetting that a team is made of individuals, and that picture becomes pixelated, dissolving into many dissolute parts.

-Of course, not every leader is effective at man management, but the best leaders recognises this, and surround themselves with people who can address the part of the job with which they struggle most.
+Of course, not every leader is effective at man management in order to achieve start-up growth, but the best leaders recognises this, and surround themselves with people who can address the part of the job with which they struggle most.

 People who can hold regular, maybe even sometimes difficult, face to face conversations which will help individuals to grow.
 Experts who can help start-up leaders reflect regularly on the continuous improvements necessary to make their company a success.

 Once more, this is where hiring a business growth consultant makes sense, one who can help to steer the people in the organisation in the right direction.
 Under, of course, the leadership of the founder.

 Last, and certainly as important as the other aspects of his management skills, Klopp set ambitious targets.
 And delivers on them.
 OK, he promised the league title within four years, and it took him five.
 But his Liverpool have also been both runners up and winners of the Champions league and provided a year on year improvement in their league position.